zoe-walker/Visualizations/README.md

 * Data Driven Documents (D3)
 * Apache ECharts
 * React
-* Empty, i.e. no framework
+* Empty, i.e. no framework, plain JavaScript

 Rename the VS Code workspace file in your newly created working folder to correspond with the name of the folder.
 You can now open the workspace in VS Code by double clicking the workspace file or opening VS Code and opening the workspace from the File menu.